 “My son and I just made this and we love it.
 I am not a lemon person but this turns out surprisingly not too lemony.
 We put vanilla bean extract instead of lemon extract.
 I asked my son to give the recipe a rating and he chose 5 stars.
 Kids don’t lie lol.
 We will be keeping this recipe for future use.
 Thank you” ~ Has

 I added 2 tiny drops of yellow food coloring, mostly for the sake of the photos.
 I hardly ever use food coloring, and when I do I use it very sparingly.
-In this case it just takes the ‘edge’ off the stark whiteness of the ice cream, which enhances my appreciation of its lemony-ness.
+In this case it just takes the ‘edge’ off the stark whiteness of the ice cream, and gives us a visual cue that what we’re about to enjoy is lemony.

 I love this partly because I’m a lemon addict, but also because it’s such an unusual flavor, at least for ice cream.
 There are plenty of lemon sherberts and sorbets out there, but not too many actual ice creams.
 I almost added dark chocolate chunks to it, but held back in favor of the pure lemon.
-I think I made the right decision.
+I think I made the right decision, although it’s something to think about for a future batch.

 So far anyway I’ve been focusing on the simplest ice cream recipes, ones that involve no egg yolks, and no cooking.
 For this one I just whisk sugar into cold milk and cream, and then I poured the lemon juice in right before I added it to the machine.
 It curdled a bit but I figured it would work itself out as it churned, and I was right.